 Low awareness the biggest hurdle - However, understanding the complexity and potential about this technology amongst those technology innovators is still limited.
 “The geospatial industry is still undervalued and under-appreciated by the world at large.
 The onus is on us to collectively demonstrate how location data and tools can be applied to make dramatic improvements to society from making every journey safer and our air cleaner to helping businesses operate more efficiently,” underlines Edzard Overbeek, CEO, HERE Technologies.

-This trend of underutilization has led to an outdated image of most GIS practitioners as mapmakers.
-While mapmaking is a valuable and treasured skill, if an organization has an enterprise GIS implemented, the GIS practitioners should be doing a lot more than just making maps.
-If the non-GIS practitioners in the organization think the GIS practitioners only make maps, that is all they will ask for.
+This trend of underutilisation has led to an outdated image of most GIS practitioners as mapmakers.
+While mapmaking is a valuable and treasured skill, if an organisation has an enterprise GIS implemented, the GIS practitioners should be doing a lot more than just making maps.
+If the non-GIS practitioners in the organisation think the GIS practitioners only make maps, that is all they will ask for.
 The problem is, they want help, and need help from the GIS practitioners to apply spatial analytics to their mission, they just don't know that they can help them in this manner.

 One of the first things an enterprise GIS manager needs to do is change this image.
 There are a few ways to do this.
 Internal marketing and education is one way.
 One easy way to start to work on this is to change your elevator pitch.
 Many GIS practitioners when asked what they do for a living say, "I make maps." or "I do GIS, it's like Google Maps."
 This prolongs the mapmaker image, therefore it is crucial that you change your elevator pitch to something like, "I help people use the power of location to make better decisions."